Asansol: Air

 The domestic airport that serves the city is Kazi Nazrul Islam Airport.
 The airport is located in Andal.
 It is roughly 25 km from the Asansol City Bus Terminus.

 There is also a private airport located at Burnpur Riverside Area.
 At present this Airport is operated by IISCO.
 Recently Airport Authority of India gave nod to start commercial flights for six routes in West Bengal; Burnpur Airport is one of them.

 Education

+Kazi Nazrul University is a public state research university located in Asansol.
+As an affiliating university, its jurisdiction primarily encompasses the Asansol and Durgapur subdivisions.

 Among the many educational institutions are: